nubenetes/awesome-kubernetes/docs/kubernetes-based-devel.md

 - [telepresence.io: Debug a Kubernetes service locally 🌟](https://www.telepresence.io/tutorials/kubernetes) Imagine you have a service running in a cluster, and someone reports a bug.
 You want to run the service locally but how?
 Enter Telepresence
 - [betterprogramming.pub: Do Faster Development and Testing on Kubernetes Apps With Telepresence](https://betterprogramming.pub/do-faster-development-and-testing-on-kubernetes-apps-with-telepresence-b7eac604dca4) Use Telepresence to instantly deploy your code change to a Kubernetes cluster
 - [telepresence.io: Intercept a service in your own environment 🌟](https://www.telepresence.io/docs/latest/howtos/intercepts/) Today, I needed to intercept traffic sent to the application running on Kubernetes and forward it to the local dev instance.
+- [thenewstack.io: Cloud Native Debugging Challenges: From Local to ‘Remocal’](https://thenewstack.io/cloud-native-debugging-challenges-from-local-to-remocal/) Making remote clusters accessible, as though local, and giving developers tools to work locally in familiar ways are key ways to zap bugs and ship faster.

 ### Bridge to Kubernetes